 - Tankless water heaters are also referred to as on–demand water heaters.
 This is due to the fact that they heat only the water that is called for, as it passes through the system.

 - Heat pump water heaters make use of the heat in the air surrounding them in order to heat water for use throughout one’s home.
 This makes them a very efficient option.

 We Install and Replace Electric Water Heaters and Gas Water Heaters

 Choosing the style of water heater that you’ll use in your home is only the first step in choosing your new water heater.
 You see, you must also choose what type of fuel you’ll use to heat water.
 Natural gas is a very popular option, though many homes need to use electric water heaters due to a lack of natural gas access.
 We offer both gas and electric water heater installations.

 If you have an old water heater that really does not suit your user preferences, or if you are concerned about a failing water heater in your home, just let us know.
-We can handle your water heater replacement in Clifton, NJ as well.
+We can handle your water heater replacement as well.
 When we replace your water heater, you can count on the job being done right from start to finish.

 Keep Water Heater Repairs to a Minimum with Routine Maintenance

 If you are serious about getting not only the most effective and reliable performance possible from your water heater, but the most efficient performance as well, then routine maintenance is a must.
 When you allow a trained professional to inspect and tune up your water heater on a regular basis, you can rest assured in knowing that your system is in fine working condition, and that it is operating safely.